-The underwriters will be committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+The underwriters will be committed to take and pay for all of the shares being offered in the offering, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.

-The underwriters will have an option to buy up to an additional number of shares than the total number set forth in the table above.
+The underwriters will have an option to buy up to an additional 1,200,000 Class A common shares from the company to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days from the date of this prospectus.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the company.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional Class A common shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,200,000 additional Class A common shares.